-A sample from the multidimensional uniform distribution usually covers the unit hypercube inefficiently: to the eve it seems that there are clusters of sample points and voids bare of sample points.
+A sample from the multidimensional uniform distribution usually covers the unit hypercube inefficiently: to the eye it seems that there are clusters of sample points and voids bare of sample points.
 A rectangular grid of points looks more attractive, but the bound on the error of this numerical integration technique converges as $n^{-2/d}$ where n is the number of points used and d is the dimension of the hypercube.
-For dimension four or higher, there is no advantage compared to the order $n^{-1/2}$ convergence of the standard error of a Monte Carlo simulation.
-A quasi-Monte Carlo approach often used in financial engineering is to generate a deterministic set of points that fills space efficiently without being unmanageably numerous in high dimension.
+For dimension four or higher, there is no advantage compared to the order $n^{-1/2}$ convergence of the standard error of a Monte Carlo (MC) simulation.
+The quasi-Monte Carlo (QMC) approach, often used in financial engineering, is to generate a deterministic set of points that fills space efficiently without being unmanageably numerous in high dimension.
 Several authors have proposed rules for generating such sets, known as low-discrepancy sequences: see Niederreiter (1992).
 The name "quasi-Monte Carlo" does not indicate that these sequences are somewhat random, but rather that they look random; indeed they look more random than actual random sequences, because the human mind is predisposed to see patterns that are statistically insignificant.

 The great attraction of low-discrepancy sequences is that they produce an error of integration whose bound converges as $(\log n)^d/n$.
-As this result suggests, quasi-Monte Carlo methods are sometimes much more effective than Monte Carlo.
-Perhaps because financial instruments usually have payoff functions that are close to smooth, financial engineering is a domain that is quite favorable for quasi-Monte Carlo.
-Lemieux and L'Ecuyer (2001) give an overview of quasi-Monte Carlo methods for financial computations.
+As this result suggests, QMC methods are sometimes much more effective than MC.
+Perhaps because financial instruments usually have payoff functions that are close to smooth, financial engineering is a domain that is quite favorable for QMC.
+Lemieux and L'Ecuyer (2001) give an overview of QMC methods for financial computations.

-Here it suffices to mention along with the rewards some difficulties that beset the use of low-discrepancy sequences.
-The superiority of the rate of convergence to that of Monte Carlo does not guarantee that the low-discrepancy sequence will outperform at a reasonable fixed sample size n.
-Although theory specifies this favorable rate of convergence of error bounds, in practice it is not easy to compute useful error bounds in the first place.
-As there is no confidence interval available, it is not simple to tell when the quality of the estimate is adequate.
+There are also difficulties that attend the use of QMC.
+The superiority of the rate of convergence to that of MC does not guarantee that the low-discrepancy sequence will outperform at a reasonable fixed sample size n.
 There is also a potential pitfall: it is possible for the sample size n to be too small relative to the dimension d.
 The regularity of popular low-discrepancy sequences is such that, while the points formed from the first two coordinates (x_1, x_2) may cover the unit square evenly, the points (x{d-1}, x_d) cover it very badly, with a distribution nowhere near uniform.
-Consequently, more care is required when using quasi-Monte Carlo than Monte Carlo.
+Consequently, more care is required when using QMC than MC.